 An NCBI Guide to Finding and Analyzing Metagenomic Data

-This workshop concluded on October 28, 2021.
-Workshop materials are available here.
+This workshop concluded on October 25, 2022.
+The workshop materials are available here.

 This workshop is designed for researchers to gain hands-on experience with accessing and analyzing metagenomic data using the various relevant resources available on the NCBI website.
 Additionally, some exercises in this workshop will provide experience with a Jupyter Notebook for bash- and python-based accessing and processing of this metagenomic data.